-Many of the details of Pollard’s crimes are still under wraps but there are things we do know.
-While he took a plea deal and accepted guilt to passing American secrets to an ally, he was accused of doing much more.
+Many of the details of Pollard’s crimes are still under wraps, but there are things we do know.
+While he took a plea deal and accepted guilt for passing American secrets to an ally, he was accused of doing much more.

 Three weeks before Pollard’s sentencing, Wolf Blitzer, at the time a Jerusalem Post correspondent, conducted a jail-cell interview with Pollard and penned an article that ran in The Washington Post called, “Pollard: Not A Bumbler, but Israel’s Master Spy.”
-For the article Pollard gave Blitzer specific details of his crimes and the classified information he provide.
-This little bit of bragging was a direct violation of his plea agreement which angered the prosecution and did not help him with the Judge either, as both mentioned during the sentencing hearing.
+For the article, Pollard gave Blitzer specific details of his crimes and the classified information he provided.
+This little bit of bragging was a direct violation of his plea agreement, which angered the prosecution and did not help him with the Judge either, as both mentioned during the sentencing hearing.

 Pollard believes that nothing he did hurts the United States.
-Not privy to the classified information associated with the case I can’t substantiate or eliminate that claim.
-What I can substantiate is that he betrayed the trust the American people put in him and passed along classified information and while that does not meet the legal definition of treason, it certainly was a treasonous act.
+Not privy to the classified information associated with the case, I can’t substantiate or eliminate that claim.
+What I can confirm is that he betrayed the trust the American people put in him and passed along classified information.
+While that does not meet the legal definition of treason, it certainly was a treasonous act.

-Pollard was no Eli Cohen, he didn’t spy for Israel out of affinity for the Jewish State, he spied for Israel and other countries for money.
-He wasn’t a patriot for Israel or America he was simply a crass mercenary, a vendor who sold secrets.
-If I was an Israeli government official I would consider Pollard an embarrassment who should be swept under the rug as soon as possible.
+Pollard was no Eli Cohen, he didn’t spy for Israel out of an affinity for the Jewish State, he spied for Israel and other countries for money.
+He wasn’t a patriot for Israel or America.
+He was simply a crass mercenary, a vendor who sold secrets.
+If I was an Israeli government official, I would consider Pollard an embarrassment who should be swept under the rug as soon as possible.

-As the night was winding down, I was accused of being critical of Pollard because I wanted to avoid being accused of a dual loyalty–not true.
+As the night was winding down, I was accused of being critical of Pollard because I wanted to avoid being charged with a dual loyalty–not true.

-Despite the way our leaders have eroded our freedoms here in America, this is still the most free and welcoming country in the world.
-They took my family in (legally) when they needed a refuge and treated us very well.
-And for all of its faults I happen to love this country and believe that it is still the freest nation on the face of the earth.
-I also believe that others who live here should love America much as I do.
+Despite the way our Democratic party leaders have eroded our freedoms here in America, this is still the freest and welcoming country in the world.
+They took my family in (legally) when they needed refuge and treated us very well.
+And for all of its faults, I happen to love this country and believe that it is still the freest nation on the face of the earth.
+I also assert that others who live here should love America much as I do.
 THAT is why I criticize Pollard and why I could never consider him a hero.